foxlldev/lapce-solarized-dark/README.md

-# Solarized Dark for Lapce
+# Solarized for Lapce
-Solarized Dark theme for Lapce
+Solarized dark & light themes for Lapce
+Made with ❤️ by <a href="https://github.com/foxlldev">foxlldev</a>